tvsnarayana/tech-interview-handbook/algorithms/README.md

 - Determine if two strings are anagrams:
   - Sorting both strings should produce the same resulting string.
-  - If we map each character to a prime number and the whole string is mapped to the multiples of all the prime numbers of its characters, anagrams should have the same multiple.
+  - If we map each character to a prime number and we multiply each mapped number together, anagrams should have the same multiple (prime factor decomposition).
   - Frequency counting of characters will help to determine if two strings are anagrams.
-- When the question is about anagrams, you can usually use a hash map as the order does not matter.

 #### Palindrome